MicrosoftDocs/bot-docs/articles/v4sdk/skills-write-manifest-2-1.md

 - An optional definitions object that contains schemas for objects referenced by other parts of the document.
 - An optional list of the dispatch models the skill supports.

-The following is the full schema for the Bot Framework skill manifest.
+The following is the full schema for v2.1 of the Bot Framework skill manifest.

 | Category/Field | Type | Required | Description |
 |:-|:-|:-|:-|